 Where an equivalent course exists, credit will be granted for that course with a non-weighted QPA grade being awarded (e.g. TA, TB, TC, etc.).
 Where no equivalent course exists, but it is determined that the course is eligible for transfer based on college-level work and the applicability toward the student’s declared degree or certificate program, the course will be awarded transfer credit in the field of study most closely aligned to the course.
-The minimum course grade/qualitative point average required for credits to transfer to MWCC is C/2.0.
+The minimum course grade/qualitative point average required for credits to transfer to MWCC is C-/1.7.
 Certain programs of study may have higher grade point average requirements for designated courses in their program.
 Students should consult their degree requirements for specific program differences.
 Non-graded course work will not be transferred (e.g. pass/fail courses).
+An exception will be made if the transcript indicates that a “Passing” grade equates to a letter grade of C- or better (and the student has earned a grade of C- or better); and such grades will be recorded as “TP”.
 Courses taken more than ten years prior are subject to approval.
 If a student changes a program, the college will re-evaluate transcripts to provide up-to-date information.
 The maximum number of allowable transfer credits is 30.

 Determinations of transfer credit will be made within a reasonable period of time after the receipt of the official transcript and all required additional documentation.
 Notice to the student will be given at the time of the completed evaluation.

 Credits earned at non-accredited institutions or institutions with accreditations different from MWCC will receive the following review processes:

 - The student should submit official transcript(s) from the institution(s) for which he/she is seeking transfer credit.